2016 Christchurch earthquake: Impact

 Psychologists argued that survivors of the 2011 Christchurch earthquake, especially those who lost their homes or friends, experience painful memories during aftershocks.
 The Canterbury District Health Board (CDHB) had sought additional funding for mental health since shortly after the February 2011 earthquake.
 Despite the proven need of the area, the Ministry of Health proposed to further cut the mental health budget of the CDHB while on average, other district health boards were to receive increased funding; this information was revealed two days after the Valentine's Day earthquake.
 Responding with an editorial, The Press called the situation "both disgraceful and distressing" and challenged the health minister, Jonathan Coleman, to come to Canterbury and see for himself.
-In early March, Coleman announced that officials are working on a package that would assign millions in additional funding to Canterbury for mental health.
+In early March, Coleman announced that officials were working on a package that would assign millions in additional funding to Canterbury for mental health.
 Coleman cited the February 2016 as the reason for the additional funding:

 As soon as the Valentine's Day quake hit I was sitting up in Auckland and thought, this is going to be big in terms of the health sector.

 Christchurch mayor Lianne Dalziel talked about her reaction to the Valentine's Day earthquake:

 You know, it was a shock.
 I haven't been proud to admit to everyone that I did scream.
 I didn't expect to be shocked by an earthquake.
-I actually got so used to them that I don't mind them ... but this one came from nowhere.
+I actually got so used to them that I don't mind them ... but this one came from nowhere.The Earthquake Commission received almost 14,000 damage claims.